-The Safe Harbor 401(k) plan, in exchange for contributing to the account of a non-highly compensated employees as little as a fully-vested 3% of compensation profit sharing contribution, or a 4% of compensation matching contribution, permits Highly Compensated employees (5% owners; employees earning more than $120,000) to contribute the maximum deferral amount and receive an associated match exempt from the restrictions normally imposed by the ADP and ACP tests.
+The Safe Harbor 401(k) plan, in exchange for contributing to the account of a non-highly compensated employees as little as a fully-vested 3% of compensation profit sharing contribution, or a 4% of compensation matching contribution, permits Highly Compensated employees (5% lineal ascendants and descendants; employees earning more than $120,000 in the previous plan year) to contribute the maximum deferral amount and receive an associated match exempt from the restrictions normally imposed by the ADP and ACP tests.

 401(k) plans can be adopted at any time during the plan year However, a Safe Harbor 401(k) plan must have at least a 3-month plan year.
 Therefore, a calendar year Safe Harbor 401(k) plan must be established by October 1st in order to receive an exemption from the ADP and ACP tests.

 Before we know it, the October 1st deadline for establishing a new Safe Harbor 401(k) plan for the current calendar year (2017) will be upon us.
 To ensure your ability to comply with the requirements, here are some reminders for your consideration – and, of course, please feel free to contact us with your questions and concerns!